tcltk/tcllib/examples/tie/README.txt

 	and receiver start to report the changes made by the sender to its array and broadcast to server and then the receiver.

+transceiver.tcl

+	A combination of both sending_client.tcl and
+	receiving_client.tcl.
+Exports the local array to the server, and imports the server array to the local one.
+Performs changes both local and on the server, showing that both changes get distributed to both partners, independent where the change was made.